mvinturis/composite-design-pattern/README.md

 Animation base class
 --------------------

-The Animation base class starts a thread and generates events, which are propagated asynchronously on a callback.
+The Animation base class starts a thread and generates events, which are propagated asynchronous on a callback.

 The API of the Animation base class is presented below.